angband/angband/docs/command.rst

 Identify Symbol (``/``)
   Use this command to find out what a character stands for.
 For instance, by pressing '/.', you can find out that the ``.`` symbol stands for a floor spot.
-When used with a symbol that represents creatures, the this command will tell you only what class of creature the symbol stands for, not give you specific information about a creature you can see.
+When used with a symbol that represents creatures, this command will tell you only what class of creature the symbol stands for, not give you specific information about a creature you can see.
 To get that, use the Look command.